jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) This section applies when—
   (a) an arm’s length amount of consideration is substituted under section GC 7 or GC 8 in relation to a transfer pricing arrangement entered into by a person (the taxpayer); and
   (b) the other party to the arrangement or, if the other party is a controlled foreign company (CFC), a person with an income interest in the CFC, applies to the Commissioner within 6 months after an assessment is made for the taxpayer which reflects the substitution; and
+  (bb) the difference between the arm’s length amount and either the consideration payable in the absence of section GC 7 or the consideration receivable in the absence of section GC 8, as the case may be, is not a dividend; and
   (c) the Commissioner considers it is fair and reasonable to apply subsection (2), having regard to an adjustment made under a double tax agreement or any other matter; and
   (d) the Commissioner has notified the other party.
 Substitution applying for other party
-(2) The substitution applies for the purposes of the application of this Act to the other party— (a) excluding the determination of the extent to which the other party has derived or been paid a dividend; and (b) including, when the other party is a CFC, the calculation of net attributable CFC income or net attributable CFC loss in relation to the other party, and the resultant calculation of the attributed CFC income or an attributed CFC loss or attributed CFC net loss of a person.
+(2) The substitution applies for the purposes of the application of this Act to the other party— (a)
+  (b) including, when the other party is a CFC, the calculation of net attributable CFC income or net attributable CFC loss in relation to the other party, and the resultant calculation of the attributed CFC income or an attributed CFC loss or attributed CFC net loss of a person.

 ### GC 12 Effect on person's withholding obligations
-An adjustment under any of sections GC 7 to GC 10 has no effect on an obligation of the taxpayer to withhold under Part R (General collection rules) in relation to the amount other than to the extent to which section GC 11(2) applies.
+An adjustment under any of sections GC 7 to GC 10 has no effect on an obligation of the taxpayer to withhold under Part R (General collection rules) in relation to the amount.

 ### GC 13 Calculation of arm’s length amounts
 Determining arm’s length amounts